 “Negative emotions are like unwelcome guests.
-Just because they show up o our doorstep doesn’t mean they have a right to stay.”—Deepak Chopra
+Just because they show up on your doorstep doesn’t mean they have a right to stay.”—Deepak Chopra

-In this article, I want to share with you a powerful mindfulness technique I often use for dealing with negative emotions.
+In this article, I want to share with you a powerful mindfulness technique I often use to help people deal with negative emotions.

 It is a 4-step process called the RAIN practice.

 RAIN is an acronym for: